 Notice 2020-50 includes guidance on recontributing COVID-19 distributions.
 The CARES Act stated that CRDs may be repaid within three years of the distribution and treated as rollover contributions.
 Rollovers may only be made into a plan that accepts rollovers, or into an IRA.
 The Notice clarifies that any CRD paid to a qualified individual as a beneficiary of an employee or IRA owner (excluding surviving spouses) cannot be recontributed to a retirement plan.

 The Notice also includes a clarification regarding administering participant loan payments that were stopped due to the COVID-19.
 The CARES Act allows plans to delay, for up to one year, retirement plan loan repayments that are due for qualified individuals on or after March 27, 2020, and before January 1, 2021.
 The Notice addresses industry confusion about how to implement loan delay repayments by offering a safe harbor method to comply.
 The safe harbor and example of an additional reasonable method of compliance in the Notice both indicate that the regularly scheduled loan repayments should begin in January 2021.

 Sentinel will apply the principles of the safe harbor method discussed in the Notice.
 Each loan repayment that was due from March 27, 2020, through December 31, 2020 will be reamortized in January 2021.
 Interest accrued from the date of the loan suspension (for loans suspended after March 27) will be included in the reamortization.
-Additionally, the loan term will be extended for one year from the original term.
+Additionally, the loan term will be extended for the number of payments during the deferment period.
 The new payment obligation will be effective from January 2021 until the loan is paid off.
 However, if a participant begins to repay its loan prior to January of 2021, Sentinel will reamortize the loan at that the time payments begin.

 For more news and information regarding COVID-19, please see our COVID-19 Resources page.